 Why this subject?

 We combine over 100 years of teaching experience with modern approaches to learning, and will encourage you to develop your professional skills through the supported activities of the Liverpool Law Clinic, our in-house legal practice, and our dedicated employability team.

 Our Professional Mentoring Scheme allows you to build networks and connections with the legal profession from the start of your degree.
 You will be assigned to a local barrister or solicitor who will act as your mentor to provide careers advice and assistance on an individual basis throughout your studies.
-You will also be invited to attend wider careers advisory programmes run by the Liverpool Law School and the University Careers & Employability Service.

 Learn from internationally-renowned lecturers who are actively engaged in cutting-edge research

 This research culture allows our students to be part of an innovative and stimulating environment and offers the chance for you to make original contributions to law and policy debates.

 During your time at Liverpool, you will be assigned an Academic Adviser, who will be available to support you with your personal academic development.

 Study in a diverse and inclusive academic environment

 We are immensely proud of our diverse student community and inclusive learning environment, welcoming students from a wide range of backgrounds and from all over the world.
 Learn about Law with a social justice ethos.
 Social justice is at the core of our ethos.
 We teach Law as a socially-relevant subject, rather than simply as an abstract academic discipline, and believe that this gives our students a fuller appreciation of the law’s capacity to deliver justice, redress grievances, and achieve meaningful social change.

 Learn about law with a social justice ethos